rrongcheng/atom-dark-syntax/README.md

-# Atom Dark Syntax theme
+# Rui Dark Syntax theme for Atom

 A dark syntax theme for Atom.